FATF Grey List Countries 2025 and Financial Action Task Force Black List

-FATF Grey List 2024:- The countries that are giving shelter to terrorists and criminals, dealing in illegal drugs, human trafficking and supporting terror funding and money laundering activities are put in FATF grey list of Financial Action Task Force.
-Pakistan and Nicaragua has been removed from FATF grey List and these countries are no longer subject to increased monitoring by the FATF.
-Cambodia and Morocco are no longer in FATF grey list.
+FATF Grey List 2025: The countries that provide shelter to terrorists and criminals, engage in illegal drug trade, human trafficking, and are involved in terror funding and money laundering activities are classified on the FATF Grey List by the Financial Action Task Force (FATF).
+Notably, Pakistan and Nicaragua have been removed from the FATF Grey List, and countries such as Cambodia and Morocco are also no longer under increased monitoring.

 Executive SecretaryViolaine Clerc